 P.S.—they also make an excellent base for a schmancy version of my favorite family snack, the infamous Velveeta- and ketchup-topped Ritz cracker.
 Sub in a sharp Cheddar like Cabot or Tillamook and spice up your ketchup with a little horseradish or hot sauce, and you’re in business.

-- 1 tablespoon baked soda (see above)
+- 1 tablespoon baked soda (see Notes section below)

 - 1/4 cup water